HallaSurvivor/Blog/_posts/2022-03-08-category-angles.md

 ## Algebraic Objects

 Categories can also be seen as algebraic objects in their own right.

+After all, a category with one object $\star$ is "just" a monoid.
+Our elements are the arrows $\text{Hom}(\star, \star)$ and multiplication is composition.

+Through this lens, a category is a generalization where multiplication isn't always defined.
+Instead we have a set of "labels" (the objects of our category) and we can only multiply two eleemnts whose labels agree.

+To make this extremely concrete, consider the category which has natural numbers as objects.
+Then the arrows $\text{Hom}(m,n)$ are exactly the matrices with $m$ rows and $n$ columns.

+TODO: picture

+We know how to multiply matrices, but we are only allowed to do this when the labels match up

+TODO: another picture of the composite

+So a category is a kind of algebraic gadget that allows us to keep track of _which_ elements we're allowed to multiply!

+Now a functor between two categories is just a homomorphism.
+It's a structure preserving map between two algebras.
+Indeed, in case our categories both have a single object, a functor is _literally_ a monoid homomorphism.

+For instance, a groupoid is a category where every arrow is invertible.

 After all, one standard definition of a category _looks_ like a definition of an algebraic structure: